-Shawn L. Chavez is an Assistant Professor in the Division of Reproductive & Developmental Sciences at the Oregon National Primate Research Center and in the Departments of Obstetrics & Gynecology and Physiology & Pharmacology at Oregon Health & Science University.
+Shawn L. Chavez is an Assistant Professor in the Division of Reproductive & Developmental Sciences at the Oregon National Primate Research Center (ONPRC) as well as in the Departments of Obstetrics & Gynecology and Physiology & Pharmacology at Oregon Health & Science University (OHSU), where she has been a faculty member since September of 2013.
 She obtained her Ph.D. in Molecular, Cellular and Developmental Biology from Yale University, receiving the John Spangler Nicholas Dissertation Award upon graduation, and her B.S. in Biological Sciences with Honors and the Distinction in Major Award from the University of California, Santa Barbara as a Howard Hughes Medical Institute (HHMI) Fellow.
-Shawn completed her Postdoctoral training at the University of California, San Francisco and Stanford University, where she was a NIH/NICHD Ruth L. Kirschstein National Research Service Award (NRSA) Fellow, before joining the faculty at OHSU/ONPRC in 2013.
+Shawn completed her Postdoctoral training at the University of California, San Francisco and Stanford University, where she was a NIH/NICHD Ruth L. Kirschstein National Research Service Award (NRSA) Fellow.

-Shawn has over 30 peer-reviewed publications in high-impact journals such as Nature, Nature Communications, Nature Biotechnology, Human Molecular Genetics, and Stem Cells.
-Her work has been honored, recognized and supported through a series of distinguished awards and achievements, including the Abby and Howard Milstein Innovation Award in Reproductive Medicine, Howard and Georgeanna Jones Foundation for Reproductive Medicine Young Investigators Achievement Award, Philanthropic Educational Organization Scholar Award, Elsevier Science New Investigator Award, and Dr. John Gusdon Memorial New Investigator Award.
-Shawn's research has been funded by grants from the NIH/NICHD, Medical Research Foundation of Oregon, Howard and Georgeanna Jones Foundation, and Collins Medical Trust.Read more
+Shawn has over 35 peer-reviewed publications in high-impact journals such as Nature, Nature Communications, Nature Biotechnology, Proceedings of the National Academy of Sciences, Human Molecular Genetics, and Stem Cells.
+Her work has been honored, recognized, and supported through a series of distinguished awards and achievements, including the Abby and Howard Milstein Innovation Award in Reproductive Medicine and the Howard and Georgeanna Jones Foundation for Reproductive Medicine Young Investigators Achievement Award.
+Shawn's research has been both federally and non-federally funded by grants from the NIH/NICHD, Medical Research Foundation of Oregon, Howard and Georgeanna Jones Foundation, and Collins Medical Trust.Read more

 Areas of interest